mehulagg/gitlab/doc/development/logging.md

 When passing a string or hash to a `MultiDestinationLogger`, the log lines could be formatted differently, depending on the kinds of `LOGGERS` set.

-e.g. let's partially define the loggers from the previous example:
+For example, let's partially define the loggers from the previous example:

 ```ruby
 module Gitlab